 For companies to succeed in this ‘next normal,’ they need a strong foundation.
 That foundation is an effective means of communication and collaboration.
 Hybrid meetings always result in inequity between in-person and remote participants.
 One of the best ways to mitigate this is by implementing the most meaningful hybrid meeting technology for your organization.
 But first…

 Businesses worldwide are choosing hybrid work models because they value in-person collaboration and access to a global talent pool.
 To balance these potentially conflicting elements, how meetings are conducted cannot benefit one set of employees over the other.
 Even the perception of proximity bias can palliate employee morale and dampen productivity.
 Being intentional and thoughtful about how you structure your synchronous meetings can mitigate these potential hazards.

-This first requires a systematic process for determining which meetings need to be hybrid; then, eliminate meetings that shouldn't be meetings (can the discussion be resolved with a group chat, online poll, etc.? ).
-Finally, keep meetings remote where possible, even if a few participants are in the same place.
+This first requires a systematic process for determining which meetings need to be hybrid, then eliminate meetings that shouldn't be meetings (can the discussion be resolved with a group chat, online poll, etc.? ).
+Finally, keep meetings remote if possible, even if a few participants are in the same place.
 This measure avoids creating a two-tiered participation system.

 Look at the why of hybrid meetings

 The phrase “this could have been an email” is all too familiar for the seasoned office denizen.
 Meetings should have a predetermined structure and purpose.
 If you are taking your team away from developing, improving and selling your product, then these meetings need to have demonstrable value, and different types of meetings need to be used strategically.

 Take measures to keep “deep teamwork” – collaboration, innovation and interpersonal bonding – in-person whenever possible, and leave hybrid meetings to “shallow teamwork," such as coordinating, information sharing and straightforward decision making.
 Then, reduce inequities as much as possible through technology and design meetings from a remote-first standpoint.